anthonyg-1/PSGraphQL/README.md

 Invoke-GraphQLQuery -FilePath $queryFilePath -Uri $uri
 ```

-### Send a GraphQL query to an endpoint including operation name and variables as a HashTable
+### Post a GraphQL query to an endpoint including operation name and variables as a HashTable
 ```powershell

 $uri = "https://mytargetserver/v1/graphql"